fundamelon/terminal-game-tutorial/part3/README.md

 }
 ```
 #### 3.3.3 Slowing the Scrolling
-As you can see from the code above, our stars are falling down the window too fast.
+Testing the code above, we can see that our stars are falling down the window too fast.
 The fix for this is simple.
 We will
 create an `int` variable named tick.
 Tick will be incremented every time we go through our loop.
 This will allow us to
 call `stars.update()` after ever x ticks.
 Now we will not be moving our stars down the window as quickly.
 For our purpose,
 we will call `update` after every 50 ms (50 ticks).
 Let's take a look at what our code will look like.